 I hope you all had a lovely Christmas and are looking forward to the New Year.
-Maybe in the New Year, you will want to try something different even inspired to do a bit of your own woodworking.
+Maybe in the New Year, you will want to try something different even inspired to do your own woodworking.
+Lots of benefits of crafting or just the pleasure of making something with your own hands.

-I love woodwork in all its forms but sometimes do dabble with other media.
-Trying to incorporate them into my wooden crafts because it can raise things to new levels.
-Figured woods do not need anything to detract from the natural beauty of the wood.
+I love woodwork in all its forms but sometimes dabble with other media.
+Trying to incorporate them into my crafts because it can raise things to new levels.
+Figured woods need nothing to detract from the natural beauty of the wood.
 Burr’s normally used as accent pieces on furniture, because of prohibitive cost and stability.
 Burr’s can be made more affordable by using veneer for furniture, boxes.
-This wooden fountain pen is complimented by the pens chrome trim,
+This burr fountain pen complimented by the pens chrome trim,

 Follow your heart woodworking has some nice painted designs on table tops for something a little different.
 You could make a feature out of faults within the wood or make your own and fill with resin.